Xenophobia and racism related to the COVID-19 pandemic: Oregon

 In Portland, a man was arrested after allegedly kicking an Asian woman who was with her son on a bus on 22 January 2021.
 Prosecutors say the man yelled racial slurs related to the coronavirus during the attack.
+The case against the suspect was later dismissed because of a lack of public defenders.

 A bar in Medford drew backlash after the electronic billboard displayed the words "CHINA VIRUS HOURS".
 In response, the bar was review bombed on Yelp, leading the site to disable reviews for it.

 Vandalism targeting a Portland district of Asian-owned businesses has been suggested as being related to racism related to COVID-19.

 A college student in Salem was assaulted by two men while walking to a store.
 Police are investigating the incident as a possible hate crime.

 Pennsylvania

 In a Philadelphia SEPTA subway station in March 2020, an Asian couple was surrounded by a group and attacked.
 Harassment and attacks on Asians have included a reporter for The Philadelphia Inquirer who was verbally harassed several times during the same month.

-In August 2020, a woman shouted expletives at a nine-month-pregnant Jing Chen, 38, and her daughter, 12; sprayed water on her; then punched her in the face in Philadelphia at 13th Street and Walnut Street.
+In August 2020, a woman shouted expletives at a nine-month-pregnant woman and her daughter, sprayed water on her, then punched her in the face in Philadelphia at 13th Street and Walnut Street.

 On 3 September 2020, Philadelphia's Chinese business community organized two meetings of a panel of Asian-American community leaders and organizers to emphasize how enforcing hate crime laws and constitutional rights education reduces hate crimes against Asian Americans.

 The Lower Moreland High School received criticism from students and parents after racist texts surfaced among several of its students.
 Among the messages was one calling for Asians to be stoned and lynched.

 In February 2021, a restaurant in Philadelphia received complaints after naming a macaroni and cheese dish "COVID Mac".
 The dish in question was made with Chinese chili.

 On 4 April 2021, at 2:00 pm a homeless man approached two women and struck one, age 27, unprovoked in Philadelphia at 11th Street and Filbert Street.

 On 6 April 2021, at 7:40 pm a man shouted, "You gave me coronavirus" at an Asian American man, 64, repeatedly bumped him then assaulted him in Philadelphia on North 10th Street.
 The Philadelphia District Attorney charged the man with ethnic intimidation, terroristic threats, assault, and other related charges.

 On 15 April 2021, Philadelphia City Council passed a resolution to have the School District of Philadelphia teach Asian American history during Asian Pacific American Heritage Month (May) to help combat anti-Asian hate.